click-contrib/sphinx-click/README.rst

    $ pip install sphinx-click

-Alternatively, install from source by cloning this repo then running `setup.py`:
+Alternatively, install from source by cloning this repo then running `pip`
+locally:

 .. code-block:: shell

-   $ python setup.py install
+   $ pip install .

 Usage
 -----